Cerebellum-Network/Freeport-Smart-Contracts/README.md

 ### vNext: Auction bug fixes

+- Fix a bug of incorrect royalty collection in auctions.
+- Fix a vulnerability that may allow a buyer to disrupt an auction.
-Additional public function has been implemented in BaseNFT contract that rely on forceTranfer function internally.
-New one is used instead of safeTransferFrom because using it had been caused fees collection doubly.
+- Additional public function transferFrom has been implemented in Freeport contract to support the above fixes.

 ### 2022-01-28: Upgradeability